 Juvenile delinquency is a complex phenomenon that is difficult to define, measure, explain, and prevent.
-One reason for this challenging nature is because juvenile delinquency shares a relationship with many other social institutions, including families, schools, media, law enforcement agencies, and juvenile and adult courts.
-Perhaps the biggest mistake anyone can make is to think that juvenile delinquency exists in a vacuum, stands alone, and has no connection to other parts of society.
-Because of its complexity, many theories of delinquency have evolved that place the blame on targets ranging from a child's embryonic development to dysfunctional families, dilapidated schools, poverty, peer relations, self-control, or any combination of these and other factors.1
+One reason for this is because delinquency shares a relationship with other social institutions, including families, schools, media, law enforcement agencies, and juvenile and adult courts.
+Perhaps the biggest mistake anyone can make is to think that juvenile delinquency exists in a vacuum-that it stands alone and has no connection to other components of society.
+Because of its complexity, many theories of delinquency have evolved focusing on such factors as the child's embryonic development, dysfunctional families, dilapidated schools, poverty, peer relations, self-control, and combinations of these and other factors.1

-The delinquency of children is often a sign of countless and usually unknown problems they face, which are interrelated in unknown ways.
-In recent years, juveniles in the United States have committed many serious crimes that have affected how people think about crime, its causes, and its solutions.
-In 2007, law enforcement agencies in this country arrested more than 1.6 million juveniles, or persons younger than age 18.
-Juveniles accounted for 16 percent of all violent crime arrests and 26 percent of all property crime arrests in the United States in 2007.
+The delinquency of children is often a sign of the numerous and usually unknown problems they face, which are interrelated in unknown ways.
+In recent years, juveniles in the United States have committed many serious crimes that have affected how people think about crime, its causes, and potential solutions.
+In 2008, law enforcement agencies in the United States arrested more than 1.5 million juveniles, defined as a person younger than the age of 18.2 Juveniles accounted for about 16 percent of all violent crime arrests and 26 percent of all property crime arrests in 2008.

 The substantial growth in juvenile violent crime arrests that began in the late 1980s and peaked in 1994 was followed by 10 consecutive years of decline.
 Between 1994 and 2004, the juvenile arrest rate for serious violent crime fell 49 percent, reaching its lowest level since the late 1980s.
-In 2005, however, this long-term downward trend was broken when serious violent crime increased by 2 percent, followed by a 4 percent increase in 2006.
-The rates then dropped again in 2007, when arrests of juveniles for serious violent crime decreased by 3 percent.
+In 2005, however, this long-term downward trend was broken when serious violent crime by youths increased by 2 percent, followed by a 4 percent increase in 2006.
+But in 2007, juvenile arrests decreased by 3 percent, and, in 2008, the number of juveniles arrested dropped by another 3 percent from what it was in 2007.